openscope/qgsopenscope/README.md

 Before using the plugin, the GSHHG shapefiles need to be downloaded and extracted.
 The plugin only uses files in the `GSHHS_shp/f` directory.

 Once the plugin has been installed, it can be found in the `Plugins` menu.
+1. Configure the plugin settings, making sure the GSHHS path is configured:
+Plugins -> QgsOpenScope -> QgsOpenScope
-1. Select Plugins -> QgsOpenScope -> Load Aiport
+2. Select Plugins -> QgsOpenScope -> Load Aiport
-2. Select the airport file you want to load
+3. Select the airport file you want to load
-3. Change the temp directory if desired.
-Elevation data will be downloaded here, as well as any temporary files
+This will load all the layers from the `airport.json` file
+3. Generate the terrain:
+Plugins -> QgsOpenScope -> Generate Terrain
-4. Select the GSHHG path.
-It must contain the `GSHHS_shp` directory
-5. Click OK, and wait.
+4. Select the airport file for which the terrain will be generated Click OK, and wait.
 The plugin may take several minutes to run, depending on your internet connection and hardware

+Exporting data can also be done.@
+* Simply use the Export ... option and it will copy the generated JSON to the clipboard
+* Terrain is exported by selecting which terrain layers you want, and using the Export function.
+It will ask you where you want to save the GeoJSON file